kyma-project/control-plane/docs/kyma-environment-broker/03-08-kyma-versions.md

 ---

 Kyma Environment Broker is configured with a default Kyma version specified in the **APP_KYMA_VERSION** environment variable.
 This means that each Kyma Runtime provisioned by Kyma Environment Broker in a given global account is installed in the default Kyma version.
 You can also specify a different Kyma version for a global account or subaccount using a ConfigMap.
-To specify version for a given account use following prefixes in ConfigMap keys:
+To specify a version for a given account, use the following prefixes in ConfigMap keys:
-- `GA_` for global account
+- `GA_` for a global account
-- `SA_` for subaccount
+- `SA_` for a subaccount

-Subaccount version has higher priority than global account mapping - version for subaccount will always be used when provided and subaccount ID in provisioning request matches the ID in ConfigMap.
+The subaccount version has a higher priority than the global account mapping.
+When provided, the version for a subaccount is used as long as the subaccount ID in the provisioning request matches the subaccount ID in the ConfigMap.
 See the example:

 ```yaml
 apiVersion: v1